manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 I> ## Chapter In Progress
 I> We are still writing this chapter.
 Please watch this space for updates.
-I> Plan is to add examples for integrating various testing and linting tools I> within your React development workflow.
+I> Plan is to add examples for integrating various testing and lint tools I> within your React development workflow.